 I am passionate about developing the training programs my clients and peers in the hearing industry have demanded.
 But sometimes they are like the horse who has been out in the sun all day.
 You can offer him life-saving water, but you can’t make him drink.

-For twenty years now, I’ve worked in the hearing industry.
+For more than twenty years now, I’ve worked in the hearing industry.
 I know and understand what small business owners need and want.
 They want to improve their audiology practice marketing results, increase the call-to-appointment conversion ratio, and implement proven protocols to keep the focus on their patients’ needs.
 In a nutshell, they want their business to succeed!

 But the biggest obstacle to that success is not lack of information, training or educational resources.
 It’s resistance to change.